 Stage 5: Approval for your home loan and progress payments.

 Allow 2 weeks after your valuation has been completed for the approval, and then another week for documents to be delivered to you, signed and returned.
 All up 3-4 weeks should be ample, but keep this in mind when chatting with your builder about time frames!
-It could be sooner, but don’t have them waiting on the go ahead as no payments can be made to them unit:
+It could be sooner, but don’t have them waiting on the go ahead as no payments can be made to them until:

 - Your loan is approved